 Gynecomastia can make men feel extremely self-conscious.
 Many feel embarrassed taking their shirts off, dodge going to the beach, and generally avoid wearing anything other than thick sweaters and sweatshirts because thinner shirts can accentuate the condition.

-Fortunately, there are several cosmetic procedures that can help.
+Fortunately, there are several cosmetic procedures for men that can help.
 Below, we’ll outline how you can tackle this condition with male breast reduction surgery.
 First, however, let’s talk a bit more about gynecomastia.

 Why do some men have excess breast tissue?